Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/08_Data-Management-Plans.md

 ### Learning Activities

-- **Lecture** (45 mins): Workshop activity of reading one or more requirements with regard to data management plans (DMPs) by funders or institutions and discuss in plenary.
+- **Lecture** (45&nbsp;mins): Workshop activity of reading one or more requirements with regard to data management plans (DMPs) by funders or institutions and discuss in plenary.

 ### Materials to Prepare